Kelly Clarkson Shows Off Weight Loss, Figure At 2018 Billboard Awards Event

 “You look so pretty and amazing,” another fan chimed in.

 Yesterday, Clarkson sat down with USA Today to dish on her upcoming hosting duties.
-The “I Don’t Think About You” singer dished that initially, the only reason she wanted host the show was because she thought she would be a comedian’s sidekick.
+The “I Don’t Think About You” singer dished that initially, the only reason she wanted to host the show was because she thought she would be a comedian’s sidekick.
 But when she found out that she would be hosting the show solo, that’s when the nerves set in.

-Luckily, after figuring things out, Clarkson said that they found something “really cool” to do and it’s totally in her wheelhouse.
-Now she’s not too nervous about hosting.
+Luckily, after figuring things out, Clarkson said that they found something “really cool” to do, and it’s totally in her wheelhouse.
+Now, she’s not too nervous about hosting.

 The Billboard Music Awards will air on NBC this Sunday evening.